mjmccans/hassio-addon-airthings/README.md

 ## Add-on Security Rating

 This add-on, as of the writing of this documentation, has been given am `Add-on Security Rating` of 3.
-This is due to the fact that in order to access the bluetooth adapter the add-on requires `Host Network` access and also requires the `NET_ADMIN` privilege in oder to allow scanning for devices.
+This is due to the fact that in order to access the bluetooth adapter the add-on requires `Host Network` access and also requires the `NET_ADMIN` privilege in order to allow scanning for devices.
 If you are uncomfortable with the add-on due to its security rating please review its source code, and please see below if you have any contributions or feedback.

 ## Inspiration